Diffusive instabilities of baroclinic lenticular vortices: Introduction

 Yim et al. \cite{YSB2019} proposed a model incorporating a multitude of different velocity profiles in radial and axial directions for the vortices, including Gaussian-Gaussian, Gaussian-columnar and Gaussian-exponential ones.
 However, the Schmidt number was fixed to unity in that work, `since the turbulent advection at small scales dominates the molecular viscosity and diffusivity'.

 Yim and Billant \cite{YB2016} explored the difference and similarity in destabilization of columnar and ellipsoidal vortices in a non-rotating but double-diffusive setting.
 Despite in most of the paper \cite{YB2016}, $Sc = 1$ was kept for simplicity as well, the effect of the Schmidt number was briefly investigated in it.
 The authors found numerically a new instability branch after increasing $Sc$ to 700.
 This branch corresponded to inclined short-wavelength oscillations localized in the top and bottom of the vortex and was attributed by Yim and Billant \cite{YB2016} to the oscillatory McIntyre instability \cite{M1970}.
-Nevertheless, since this instability was found to co-exist with the centrifugal instability, being `less unstable', it was not investigated further by Yim and Billant \cite{YB2016}.
+Nevertheless, since this instability was found to co-exist with the centrifugal instability, being `less unstable', it was not investigated further by Yim and Billant \cite{YB2016}. {{Recent numerical study \cite{LB2021}, however, provides new evidence that the McIntyre instability is a reason for density layer formation observed around laboratory \cite{GL1981} and oceanic \cite{HMEA2013} vortices.}}

 In the present work our ambition is: (i) to derive an original set of dimensionless equations for circular baroclinic lenticular vortices in a vertically stratified and rotating ambient fluid taking into account diffusion of momentum and mass; (ii) to perform a local stability analysis within the geometric optics approach \cite{KSF2014,KM2017,K2017,K2021}; (iii) to find a comprehensive dispersion relation allowing stability analysis with arbitrary values of $Sc$; (iv) to find analytically new explicit instability criteria generalizing the previous results.